isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Art.md

 ![](/images/NSPS%20Art%20Curriculum.jpg)

+**Connect &amp; Wonder**
+Students investigate what inspires them, what they are curious about and what they want to express through their artwork.
+It requires them to connect with their emotions, experiences, and the world around them and wonder about the possibilities.
+Students are encouraged explore their creativity, experiment with different mediums and techniques so as to develop their own unique artistic voice.

 **Lower Primary**
 Hence, in Lower Primary, students will be introduced to Art via themes and topics that encompass self-identity and individuals who are close to them; family and friends.
 Students will explore those themes and topics via creating portraits, masks, sculptures and puppets.